Leisure and Recreation Education

 The “Leisure and Recreation Department” (LRED) offers a variety of non-credit recreation classes for Georgetown University students.
 Courses include a range of introductory and intermediate instruction in recreation skills and activities that promote and maintain a healthy and more active lifestyle.

 Class listings and schedules are maintained by the University Registrar and may change or fluctuate with each academic year.
 For more information on current class listings, please review the list below.

-Please note that all LRED classes scheduled during the Spring 2023 semester will be subject to change based on local and university health guidance, as well as low registration numbers.
+Please note that all LRED classes scheduled during the Spring 2024 semester will be subject to change.
 Questions?
-Email Susan Sell-Haynes.
+Email Bethany Bower.

 This course is an introduction to the basic principles of ballet.
 Concentration is placed on learning basic barre and center work.
 Technique classes are offered twice a week.
 No background in dance is required to register!

 M/W | 2 -2:50 p.m. | CRN 40615